nategphillips/natex/README.md

 ### Other

-I've redefined the `\Re` and `\Im` commands since I find the Fraktur symbols $\Re$ and $\Im$ to be ambiguous and visually unappealing.
+I've defined the `\real` and `\imag` commands since I find the Fraktur symbols $\Re$ and $\Im$ to be ambiguous and visually unappealing.
 Although there's no universal symbol for defining a variable, I've seen $\coloneqq$ around enough to warrant its use.
 Finally, there are a pair of upright subscript and upright superscript macros.

 ## Installation